Heremitta/SistemaPadrao/README.md

  ### :warning: need to Data Base first
  In your terminal, enter in folder back and execute the command ' npm install ' After install all dependencies of back, execute this command ' npm run-script start:dev' for start in dev mode watch

+# DOCUMENTATION
+ ### :warning: need to install dependencies first
+ In your terminal, enter in folder front or back and execute the command ' npm run-script Documentation ' each one with your own documentation! this will create a server with documentarition of each one